qdj0511/Linkis-Doc/en_US/User_Manual/Linkis_Console_User_Manual.md

 Microservice management
 ----------

 > The microservice management interface can view all microservice information under Linkis, and this interface is only visible to the administrator.
-Linkis' own microservices can be viewed by clicking on the Eureka registration center.
+Linkis's own microservices can be viewed by clicking on the Eureka registration center.
 The microservices associated with linkis will be listed directly on this interface.

 > ![](Images/microservice management interface.png)